Wobblyyyy/elibsx/README.md

   development, tenfold, at the very least.
 - Complex and extensible toolkits, allowing for total control over your robot while cutting down development time and effort significantly.
-- Easily integratable with my library [Pathfinder](https://github.com/Wobblyyyy/pathfinder), allowing for on-the-fly pathfinding, motion prediction, profiling, and planning.
+- Easily integrable with my library [Pathfinder](https://github.com/Wobblyyyy/pathfinder), allowing for on-the-fly pathfinding, motion prediction, profiling, and planning.
 - Entirely modular and extensible libraries - ignore what you don't want.